Paul Edmonds: Early career

 In 1989 the former Art Blakey tenor man, Jean Toussaint, asked him to join his band and the same year the band appeared at Ronnie Scott's Jazz Club.
 The following year he appeared again at the club, this time under his own name, and later in the year played a two-week stint with "Loose Tubes", the last appearance the band made before its break up.
 In 1991 he travelled in Europe and Australia where he led his own group in Sydney, before returning to London in 1992.
 In 1993 he formed a new group and started performing his own music for the first time, much of which was inspired by his travels.
 He performed again at Ronnie Scott's, as well as the 606 Club, the Vortex and other prestigious clubs in London.
 In 1995 he joined the Mike Westbrook Orchestra, playing at British Jazz Festivals and touring in Europe, and in 1996 he was a featured soloist on Westbrook's "Bar Utopia" album.
 In 1997 he helped form "Sound Arts", a community based youth music project in North Kensington.
 At the heart of the project was a recording studio in which he learnt many of the skills he would later use to record his own music.

 In 1999 he formed a new Quintet, with performances at the 606 Club, a monthly residency at Lauderdale House, a standing ovation at the Tabernacle and a week at Ronnie Scott's again in January 2000.
 He then turned his hand to the piano, an instrument he had played since he was 13 but had hitherto used only as a compositional tool.
 He formed a Quartet in which he played the piano and synthesizer on his own compositions and the trumpet on well known jazz standards.
-The group also featured the talented Colin Oxley on guitar.
-Oxley's sensitive style and semi-acoustic sound suited the original compositions perfectly, blending with the piano/synthesizer to create a warm, lush texture.
+The group also featured Colin Oxley on guitar.
 The band's residency continued at Lauderdale House where they began recording their performances and this culminated in the album, "Lilyfield", in 2001.